-The multidisciplinary MPS curriculum is designed to build on your professional experience and expertise, giving you a big-picture understanding of your workplace, beyond the scope of the day-to-day.
-Understanding how organizations function as complex systems of people and cultures—and how they can change, by design or by accident—is critical for making and implementing strategic decisions to lead effectively.
+The multidisciplinary MPS curriculum is designed to build on your professional experience and expertise, giving you a big-picture understanding of your workplace.
+Understanding how organizations work as complex systems of people and cultures—and how they can change, by design or by accident—is critical for making and implementing strategic decisions.

-Learning the world of organizations inside and out will enable you to be more responsive to senior leadership and develop greater insight into C-level thinking.
+Learning the world of organizations inside and out will help you develop greater insight into C-level thinking.
 You’ll reframe your questions and hone your abilities to define and communicate answers.
 Throughout the MPS program, you’ll gain competencies that can be applied whether you’re leading a team, a department, or an entire organization, and whether you work for an international corporation, a family-owned business, a public-sector agency, a non-profit, or as a consultant.

 Shouldn’t I just get an MBA?

-Many of our students come to the program having first considered an MBA.
-It’s a natural place to start when planning next steps for your career and thinking about a return to the classroom.
-While there is overlapping subject matter, the MBA can be thought of as facing outward from the enterprise, while the focus of the MPS is directed inward, on the organization itself and especially on the people who comprise it, from the ground up.
+Many of our students first earned or considered pursuing an MBA.
+It’s a natural place to start when planning next steps for your career.
+While there is overlap between them, the MBA can be thought of as facing outward from the enterprise, while the focus of the MPS is directed inward, on the organization itself and especially on the people who comprise it.
 It is this critical fluency in how and why people and organizations succeed that differentiates our graduates from the typical pool of MBAs and enables them to bring specialized value to their own organizations.